loranger32/to_decimal/README.md

 They are very comprehensive, go both behind the base 36, which is the limit of Ruby, and allow to vonvert bases back and forth.

-But they are a little too heavy for my purpose, whcih was simply converting from a base lesser or equal than 10 and to return an integer.
+But they are a little too heavy for my purpose, which was simply converting from a base lesser or equal than 10 and to return an integer.

 So I decided to create my own convinence gem.